pughlab/crescent/doc/Runs_Seurat_v3.md

 Description
 ================
-Runs Seurat version 3 scRNA-seq data normalization, dimension reduction and cell clustering.
-The input is either a matrix in MTX format (matrix.mtx.gz) and its barcode and gene/feature indices (barcode.tsv.gz and features.tsv.gz) or a GEM Gene Expression Matrix file (GEM, with genes (rows) vs. barcodes (columns).
-See *Inputs Description* below).
-The MTX files are typical outputs from a 10X Cell Ranger, and can also be generated from a GEM file using script: `bin/in_use/obtains_mtx_files_from_gene_x_barcode_matrix.R`.
+Runs Seurat version 3 scRNA-seq data QC, normalization, dimension reduction, cell clustering and differential gene expression.
+The input is a matrix in either MTX or TSV format (descriptions below).

 The clustering procedure is based on this Seurat tutorial https://satijalab.org/seurat/pbmc3k_tutorial_v3.html